SHTFDad may collect a share of sales or other compensation from the links on this page.

 Some mushrooms can be found year-round, but most mushrooms are most easily tracked down in the damp seasons – late winter or early spring in many geographical areas.

 The best time for mushroom hunting in the Pacific Northwest, for example, is between November and February.
-In other climates mushroom hunting season can start later and continue well into April and May.
+In other climates, the mushroom hunting season can start later and continue well into April and May.

 Some of the more common edible fungi (and the ones you’ll see mushroom hunters bragging about the most when they bring home a huge haul) are: